bebraw/colorjoe/README.md

 addition it takes a limit value (defaults to 255) and a fix value (defaults to 0). fix represents the amount of numbers shown after decimal.

+`hex` extra accepts optional `label`.
+If set it will show that as the input's label.

 ### Implementing Custom Extras

 It is possible to implement your custom extras without having to hack the core